X

 Elevate your cells.
 Elevate your self.

-Fatty15 contains FA15, a pure powder and vegan-friendly form of C15:0, available to you in a once daily capsule that is easy to take.
+Fatty15 contains FA15TM, the pure powder, vegan-friendly and award winning form of C15:0, available to you in a once daily capsule that is easy to take.
 Fatty15 is:

-• Odorless and tasteless.
-No fishy smell or taste here!
+- Odorless and tasteless.
+No fishy smell or taste here, unlike most fish oils and Omega-3 supplements.

-• Vegan.
-No animals were harmed in the making of our supplement; in fact, if you read our story, you’ll see some animals were actually helped.
+- Vegan.
+No animals were harmed in the making of our supplement; in fact, if you read here, you will learn that the discovery of C15:0 came from helping dolphins live healthier, longer.,

-• Allergen free.
+- Allergen free.
 Fatty15 contains only ingredient: FA15, a pure, powder form of C15:0.
-As such, our supplement contains no gluten, oils, corn, genetically modified organisms, fillers, or soy.
+As such, fatty15 contains no gluten, vegetable oils, corn, genetically modified organisms, fillers, or soy.

-While all fats are no longer our enemy, we are having to learn how to be proactive in how we approach our healthy fat intake.
+While all fats are no longer our enemy, we are having to learn how to be proactive in how we approach our healthy fatty acid intake.

-In addition to ensuring we get enough high-quality omega-6 fatty acids in our diet, we should also consider the inclusion of C15:0, an odd-chain saturated fatty acid with a growing body of science supporting it as the first essential fatty acid to be discovered in 90 ninety years.
-Fatty15 daily supplements offer the benefits of C15:0 to help you give your cells a fighting chance, and help you age on your own terms.*
+In addition to ensuring we get enough high-quality omega-6 polyunsaturated fatty acids in our Western diet, we should also consider the inclusion of C15:0, an odd-chain saturated fatty acid that science supports as the first essential fatty acid to be discovered in 90 years.
+Taking fatty15 daily offers the benefits of C15:0 to help you give your cells a fighting chance, and help you age on your own terms.*

 Sources: